tachyla/test_react_app/README.md

-Hi Im TaChyla Murray & My favorite hobbie is to develop Fullstack applications with a Nodejs backend
+Hi Im TaChyla Murray & My favorite hobby is to develop Fullstack applications with a Nodejs backend

 I enjoy creating methods to communicate with servers, and refactoring my code to up my coding best practices.

+This application is the start of a Family Recipie application built for storing my grandmother's recipies!

 You can contact me via email tachylad.murray@gmail if you'd like to learn more about my applications infrastructure.